Spanish Cabbage Chorizo Thyme Recipe: hold your noses...

 Hold your noses folks as this can get a little out of control after about half an hour of eating – as my very good friends will confess too.
 Like a trumpet serenade in the condo after we had this for dinner.
-But I have to say it was really good, very very tasty, a little spicy but boy did all the ingredients go so so well together.
-Here she is my Spanish inspired cabbage dish.
+But I have to say it was really good, very very tasty, a little spicy but boy did all the ingredients go so well together.
+Here she is, my Spanish-inspired cabbage dish.

 As mentioned above though, open all your doors and windows after half an hour of eating, as the ‘wind’ seriously picks up – if you get my meaning!!!

 It’s delicious though.
-Worth the after pain.
-It’s spicy, chili, cabbage, bacon, garlic, chorizo, thyme all in one – but you can easily distinguish every single flavour individually.
+Worth the afterpain.
+It’s spicy, chili, cabbage, bacon, garlic, chorizo, and thyme all in one – but you can easily distinguish every single flavor individually.
 It’s a belter.
 Truly.

 To make a big bowl as above, which is easily enough for 4-6.
 It actually can be a main dish in its own making not just a side dish as it has all the elements and it is seriously filling too.
 You’ll need;